mvolkmann/blog/src/astro.md

 The components can be implemented in any of the supported frameworks.
 These can add interactivity to what would otherwise be static content.

-To install the MDX extension in an Astro project, enter `npx astro add mdx`.
+To install the MDX integration in an Astro project, enter `npx astro add mdx`.

 Markdown files that wish to render components must have the file extension `.mdx`.